St Peter's Church, Hammersmith: Description

 The carved eagle lectern was presented by the then churchwarden Major C.E.A.
 Cotes in 1878 in the memory of his nephew, a former curate at the church.

 In 1887 the interior of the church was redecorated under the advice of William Morris, who lived locally.
 In the same year the old, high-sided pews were replaced with more modern seating.

 The stone font was moved from its original position at the back of the church and is now sited in the middle, beside the southern aisle and is frequently in use for baptisms.

 The most recent additions to the decorations of the church are the murals, which cover the east wall above the galleries, painted in 1932.
 They depict Saint Peter being called by Jesus Christ, and the apostle preaching in Jerusalem on the day of Pentecost.

-When built, St Peter's Church was had a single bell, cast at the Whitechapel Bell Foundry and inscribed 'Edward Mears fecit, London 1828'.
+When built, St Peter's Church had a single bell, cast at the Whitechapel Bell Foundry and inscribed 'Edward Mears fecit, London 1828'.
 In 1916, four more bells were cast by Mears and Stainbank to provide a ring of five.

 When the Great West Road was built in 1957 the Church lost a significant portion of its land, including that with graves.
 These were moved to St Paul's Church, in the centre of Hammersmith.
 There is one headstone remaining on the south side of the church and thirty on the north side.
 All of the graves inscriptions are now indecipherable, except for the one on the south side.

 St Peter's Church is linked to St Bartholomew's Cathedral Church, Messumba, Mozambique.